 4. How to Block a Website on Chrome with Parental Controls

 Many WiFi routers have built-in website-blocking features, and that will work much better than this Chrome extension.
-If your router has such a feature, you can tell your router to block a website, and no one on your WiFi network will be able to access it.
+If your router has such a feature, you can tell your router to block a website, and no one on your Wi-Fi network will be able to access it.
 People could still use VPN or proxies to get around the blacklist, of course—nothing is foolproof.

 You might also want to examine parental control software that runs on your computer itself.
 In addition to third-party parental control software, your operating system contains some useful tools.

-This are the steps of how to block a website on chrome with parental controls.
+These are the steps of how to block a website on chrome with parental controls.